Furstenberg's Times 2, Times 3 Conjecture (a Short Survey): Introduction

 Actually, A. Johnson, Rudolph's student, improved Rudolph's proof to apply for multiplicatively independent integers $p,q$ \cite{key-16} (this full version of the theorem is called Rudolph-Johnson Theorem), but since Lyon's and Host's ideas presented here apply only to relatively prime integers $p,q$ we stated the theorem as we did for our convenience.
 (Notice that by passing to the invertible extension, Rudolph's theorem for the relatively prime integers $p,q>1$ implies its validity also for $p^{m_{1}}q^{n_{1}},p^{m_{2}}q^{n_{2}}$ where $m_{1},m_{2},n_{1},n_{2}\in\mathbb{N}$ and $m_{1}n_{2}-n_{1}m_{2}\neq0$.)\\

-The case of zero entropy remains untouched to this day.
-Additional known facts about the conjecture (and theorem 1.1) that are not included in this exposition include its generalizations to higher dimensional tori and other connected compact Abelian groups \cite{key-3,key-4,key-8}, some quantitative estimates \cite{key-5}, treatments of related conjectures and other proofs of Rudolph's theorem that exist such as that of Feldman \cite{key-9} (a weaker result than Rudolph-Johnson theorem) and that of Hochman and Shmerkin \cite{key-13,key-14} (the only other proof of Rudolph-Johnson theorem that I am aware of - it uses ergodic theoretical methods associated with fractal geometry originating from \cite{key-12}).
-We shall also not elaborate on the importance of the subject, but only mention here that apart from raising a very natural question, the conjecture also serves as the leading toy example for the more general phenomenon of rigidity of diagonal actions of higher rank (for which contemporary understanding is in a similar situation \cite{key-7}).
-It perhaps may not occur immediately to the reader even why our action is a diagonal action, but neither shall we explain this here.\\
+Not much is known about the case of zero entropy - in \cite{key-1}, the existence of such an invariant measure without atoms is shown to be equivalent to the existence of two partitions that satisfy some condition that is formulated using only the Lebesgue measure of the circle.
+Additional known facts about the conjecture (and Theorem 1.1) that are not included in this exposition include its generalizations to higher dimensional tori and other connected compact Abelian groups \cite{key-4-1,key-5,key-8}, some quantitative estimates \cite{key-6}, treatments of related conjectures and other proofs of Rudolph's Theorem that exist such as that of Feldman \cite{key-9} (a weaker result than Rudolph-Johnson Theorem) and that of Hochman and Shmerkin \cite{key-13,key-14} (a proof of Rudolph-Johnson Theorem - it uses ergodic theoretical methods associated with fractal geometry originating from \cite{key-12}).
+We shall also not elaborate on the importance of the subject, but only mention here that apart from raising a very natural question, the conjecture also serves as the leading toy example for the more general phenomenon of measure rigidity of higher rank hyperbolic actions (for which contemporary understanding is in a similar situation \cite{key-22,key-2,key-3,key-4}).\\